 Q. Do other elementary school districts have local parcel taxes?

 A. Most elementary school districts in Santa Clara County are supported by local parcel tax measures because these measures are the only way schools can fund academic programs with stable, locally-controlled revenue.
 The State is an unreliable partner and does not provide sufficient funding to maintain the 21st-century academic programs that prepare our students for success.
 Through a local parcel tax measure, our community could help our schools provide students with a strong education like our neighboring communities.
 Parcel tax measures from 4 other districts in Santa Clara County are also on the March ballot.

-Q. How much would the measure cost?
+Q. How much would Measure S cost?